Could Wikileaks And Julian Assange Make Marine Le Pen The Next French President?

 — WikiLeaks (@wikileaks) February 1, 2017

 Apart from the information shared by Julian Assange and Wikileaks, Marine is also facing a separate scandal for allegedly using more than $300,000 of European Union funding to pay private staffers.
-Le Pen has denied wrongdoing in the case, claiming conspiracy to bring down her campaign, reported The Guardian.
+Le Pen has denied wrongdoing in the case, claiming a conspiracy to bring down her campaign, reported the Guardian.
 As of Tuesday, she passed the deadline for paying back the funds and, in turn, may lose future money she would receive for being a member of the EU parliament.

 “[This was a] unilateral decision taken by political opponents… without proof and without waiting for a judgment from the court action I have started.”

-Several prominent political figures in Europe have also suggested that Russia is attempting to influence their own elections in favor of candidates like Marine who have a much less antagonistic view toward the former Soviet Union.
+Several prominent political figures in Europe have also suggested that Russia is attempting to influence their own elections for candidates like Marine who have a much less antagonistic view toward the former Soviet Union.
 Kremlin anti-immigrant rhetoric and nationalism often criticized by the West are central to Le Pen’s platform.
 Most importantly, perhaps, she has advocated for a weakening of the European Union that, if hobbled by other EU members, she plans to take to a Frexit referendum.

 Wikileaks would hardly have to bear the brunt of such a campaign to get Marine Le Pen elected as French president, if it does exist, alone.
 Earlier this week, Republican party lawmaker Nicolas Dhuicq gave an interview to Sputnik in which he accused Macron of being a puppet of the United States, using the elections as a way to advance his career in international banking.
 He also fanned rumors of a gay affair that have plagued the candidate, who is married to a woman, by highlighting his supposed ties to other wealthy gay men in France.